-To study at the university, you are required to register as an attending student.
-The registration period is 1 May–31 August 2020.
-As a bachelor’s or master’s degree student, you are required to pay the Student Union membership fee.
-See payment instructions below.
+To study at the university, you are required to register as an attending student for those study rights, in which you are planning to complete studies.
+The registration period is 1 June – 31 August 2021.
+As a bachelor’s or master’s degree student, you are required to pay the Student Union membership fee and the healthcare (FSHS) fee.

-The Student Union membership fee is not degree-specific.
-Even if you have several rights to study, you need to pay the membership fee only once.
+The Student Union membership fee is not study right specific.
+Even if you have several study rights, you need to pay the membership fee only once.

 Automatic registration in Oili

 During the registration period from 1 June to 31 August 2021, you can register automatically through Oili if you have a University of Helsinki user account.
 In this case, both your transaction and registration are completed in real-time.
 Proceed to Oili.
 If you registered as non-attending for the previous academic year, your user account will be automatically activated to enable the annual registration.
 Your user account is valid until 31 August.
 If you do not have a university user account yet, you can activate it with instructions from Helpdesk.

 If you register as an attending student only for the autumn term (1 August–31 December), you will automatically be registered as non-attending for the spring term (1 January–31 July).

 If for any reason you are unable to register automatically through Oili, you can register in person at Student Services.
 You can pay the Student Union membership fee and register automatically through Oili only during the regular registration period.
 At other times, you must register in person.